 Public & Science Sweden is contributing as a national expert in the European Commission’s Mutual Learning Exercise (MLE) focusing on Public Engagement in Research & Innovation (R&I).
-National representatives and experts from the eight participating countries gathered in The Hague to find out more about existing frameworks for public engagement, share experiences and to discuss the need for national policies.
+National representatives and experts from the eight participating countries gathered in The Hague in September to find out more about existing frameworks for public engagement, share experiences and to discuss the need for national policies.

 The MLEs are part of the Horizon Europe Framework Programme and aim to foster collaboration, knowledge exchange and policy development among European countries.
 The MLE on Public Engagement aims to develop European guidelines and policy recommendations, strengthen the European public engagement community and provide insights for the future EU Research Framework Programme.
 It will also help equip European and national representatives and policymakers with the skills and tools they need to effectively level-up public engagement in R&I policy.
 The two first meetings of the MLE focused on taking stock of the existing public engagement landscape and mapping successful initiatives and challenges met in the participating countries and across the EU.
 The reports from these meetings can be found here.